HenrikJoreteg/fluent-2016/README.md

 I'm excited!
 Hope you are too, let's build some cool stuff together.

+## If you want to run your own production version of this

+1. package.json "deploy" scripts needs your domain
+2. run your own heroku instance of secret keeper: https://github.com/HenrikJoreteg/github-secret-keeper
+3. register your app with the godfather (GitHub.com)
+4. Update config to use your client ID

 ## Note to Windows users

 Change the `"build"` line in `package.json` to: